fahnestockj/ELEC3225AntikytheraProject/README.md

 ![img](./imgs/env.png)

-Activate the venv:
+to activate the venv run:

 `conda activate antikythera`

-Currently the solarSystem.py file can be run with:
+Then to run the project run:

-`python solarSystem.py`
+`python main.py`

-# Running the Program
+Alternatively assuming your in vscode you can set your interpreter to be the conda env by opening the command pallete and typing
+`Python: Select Interpreter`

+Then select the antikythera python version, and run main.py from the IDE.

+# User Guide
-Open up main.py and run it.
+Open up main.py and run it (with the virtual env running / set as your vscode interpreter).
 This is the main menu.
 You will be given choices:
 1. Search in database
 2. View solar eclipse dates
 3. View lunar eclipse dates